 How To Soak Dried Fruits

-Soaking dried fruits is a simple process when making a fruit loaf.
+Soaking dried fruits produces a moist fruit tea loaf.
 You can do this and leave the fruit to soak overnight, but in many cases and depending on how dry the fruit is, a minimum of 4 hours is fine.

-Step 1: Place the dried fruit in a large mixing bowl, make a fresh pot of strong tea or place the tea bags or loose leaf tea in a large mixing jug and pour over some boiling water to just over the required amount needed for this recipe.
+Step 1: Place the dried fruit in a large mixing bowl, make a fresh pot of strong hot tea or place the tea bags or loose leaf tea in a large mixing jug and pour over some boiling water to just over the required amount needed for this recipe.
 Some of the liquid will evaporate.
+A black tea blend will give you the strongest flavour.
 Note: Leave the tea to brew for at least 4 mins.

-Step 2: When the tea has brewed, remove the tea bags and weigh the amount of liquid needed for this recipe, if any of the liquid has evaporated top up with a little water or orange juice.
-Pour the tea over the fruit giving everything a good mix and cover with a pan lid or clean tea towel and leave for at least 4 hours to allow the fruit to soak up as much of the tea as possible.
+Step 2: When brewed, remove the tea bags and weigh the amount of liquid needed for this recipe, if any of the liquid has evaporated top up with a little water or orange juice.
+Pour the liquid over the fruit giving everything a good mix and cover with a pan lid or clean tea towel and leave for at least 4 hours to allow the fruit to soak up as much of the liquid as possible.

 How to Line A Tea Loaf Tin